Aliona83/project2/README.md

 //add picture of screenshot my quiz//
 ***
-add link for live Siteto mu github(View Time for Quiz on GitHub pages)
+add link for live Siteto mu github(View Time for Quiz on GitHub pages) This is a quiz application using HTML, CSS, and Javascript.
+This application emphasizes the use of Javascript to provide quiz questions and collect user data to determine whether the answers to a question are correct, this then generates a score and appends a final page of results from the user data.
 ***
 add link for repository
 ## Contents